rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 However, let each one of you love his wife as himself, and let the wife see that she respects her husband. ^0533

 Children, obey your parents in the Lord, for this is right. ^0601

-Honor your father and mother ( this is the first commandment with a promise ), ^0602
+Honor your father and mother (this is the first commandment with a promise), ^0602

 that it may go well with you and that you may live long in the land. ^0603

 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord. ^0604

-Bondservants, obey your earthly masters with fear and trembling, with a sincere heart, as you would Christ, ^0605
+Slaves, obey your earthly masters with fear and trembling, with a sincere heart, as you would Christ, ^0605

-not by the way of eye-service, as people-pleasers, but as bondservants of Christ, doing the will of God from the heart, ^0606
+not by the way of eye-service, as people-pleasers, but as servants of Christ, doing the will of God from the heart, ^0606

 rendering service with a good will as to the Lord and not to man, ^0607

-knowing that whatever good anyone does, this he will receive back from the Lord, whether he is a bondservant or is free. ^0608
+knowing that whatever good anyone does, this he will receive back from the Lord, whether he is a slave or free. ^0608

 Masters, do the same to them, and stop your threatening, knowing that he who is both their Master and yours is in heaven, and that there is no partiality with him. ^0609